-Everyone bring a dish for lunch.
+Everyone brings an assigned ingredient for lunch that a caterer prepares.
 Misty Morning Farm will provide mid morning and mid afternoon refreshments and drinks.
 We usually have some homemade dairy goodies on the list to inspire us all.

-This will be an all-day event and will include several subjects revolving around the delight of milk cow stewardship.
+This will be an all-day event and will include several subjects revolving around the delight of milk cow stewardship so that you are ready to naturally care for your very own Cud Chewing Beauty Queen.
 Subjects will include but not be limited to the following:

 How to milk and train your first cow, tips and tricks